vertizens/SliceR.Minimal/README.md

 `MapPutAsById<TDomainUpdate, TId, TDomain>`
 `MapDeleteAsById<TDomain, TId>`

+If using entities then use `MapEntityRouteGroup`

+    public IEndpointRouteBuilder Build(IEndpointRouteBuilder builder)
+    {
+        var entityRouteBuilder = builder.MapEntityRouteGroup<EntityType, KeyType>();

+        return builder;
+    }

+This returns `EntityRouteGroupBuilder<TEntity, TKey>` or `EntityRouteGroupBuilder<TEntity, TKey, TDomain>` depending on the overload called.

+These have the same entity operation methods except now the Entity, Key, and Domain doesn't have to be repeated for each route.

 ## ValidatedResult

 If you use `MapRootRouteGroup` then the `ValidatedResultEndpointFilter` is added by default.
 This simply turns a `ValidatedResult` into an `IResult` for the endpoint.
 This means the result gets translated to what the Http result required so if you do custom things make sure you either perform a ToHttpResult() on the `ValidatedResult` or add the endpoint filter to the endpoint manually.